Bonaire: Lydia Emerencia is sworn in as administrator.

 Congo (Kinshasa): The government of Prime Minister Adolphe Muzito resigns.
 Deputy Prime Minister Louis Koyagialo is named acting prime minister.

 Belize: In parliamentary elections, the ruling United Democratic Party wins 17 of 31 seats and the People's United Party 14.
-On March 13 the new cabinet is named with John Saldivar as defense minister, other key posts remaining unchanged.
+On March 13 the new cabinet is named with John Saldivar as minister of national security (covering police and defense), other key posts remaining unchanged.

 Côte d'Ivoire: The government of Prime Minister Guillaume Soro resigns.
 On March 13 President Alassane Ouattara names Jeannot Kouadio-Ahoussou as prime minister.
-Ouattara takes over the defense portfolio, other key ministers remain unchanged.
+Ouattara takes over the defense portfolio (with Paul Koffi Koffi as minister to the president in charge of defense), other key ministers remain unchanged.

 Bosnia and Herzegovina: Bakir Izetbegovic becomes chairman of the Presidency.

 Russia: President Dmitry Medvedev nominates acting incumbent Vladimir Miklushevsky as governor of Primorsky kray.
 On March 16 he is confirmed by the local Assembly (34-4) and sworn in.

 Slovakia: In parliamentary elections, Direction-Social Democracy wins 44.4% of the vote (83 seats), the Christian Democratic Movement 8.8% (16), Ordinary People and Independent Personalities 8.6% (16), Bridge 6.9% (13), the Slovak Democratic and Christian Union-Democratic Party 6.1% (11), and Freedom and Solidarity 5.9% (11).
 Turnout is 59.1%.
 On March 15 President Ivan Gasparovic asks Robert Fico to form a government.